 Get On The Scene

 The truth is that you can’t get very far from the sidelines.
-If you have made a game, and you want people to know about it, you probably need to make yourself an important part of the indie gaming scene.
+If you want a game developer job or you have already made a game, and now want people to know about it, you probably need to make yourself an important part of the indie gaming scene.
 This could mean attending functions in your hometown, or you might find that you have to go further afield, depending on where you live.
 You should also try to get involved in a number of online gaming communities, as these are often the best places to share your new game.
 It is then a matter of sharing it around with those people as much as you can, so that you can hope to see it being played by as many people as fast as possible.
 Get on the scene, and make it known.

 Copies, Copies, Copies